gdiet/backup/README.md

 ### Copy When Moving

+TODO

 ### Log Files

+TODO

+### Create A Database Backup

+It is not necessary to call `db-backup` explicitly because it is called first in all utilities where the database might change.

 ### Restore The Database From A Backup

+The `db-restore` utility is for restoring previous versions of the DedupFS database.
+It accepts the usual `repo=<target directory>` parameter.
+If run without additional `from=...` parameter, it restores the database to the way it was before the last write operation was started, thus effectively resetting the dedup file system to an earlier state.
+Alternatively, you can use the `from=...` parameter to point the utility to earlier database backups (zip files) that can be found in the `fsdb` subdirectory of the repository.

 ### Reclaim Space

+TODO

 ## Story: How I Use DedupFS

+TODO

 store every few weeks everything